Mood Active’s Mission

 In 2012, then psychology researcher Isabelle Granville-Smith and tennis coach Cameron Wilson met at Sydney’s Black Dog Institute, as advocates for the role exercise plays in boosting mental health.
 They launched a program intended to:

 - address the barriers people have to start and sustain their own exercise habit

 - utilise best practice & research-proven exercise “dosage.”

 - administer an assessment process & track results

 - help each person build exercise into their well-being strategy

-In July 2013, Cam ran the program’s very first cardio tennis class at Eastcourts Tennis in Kingsford, and Isabelle its first fitness circuit in Centennial Park.
+In July 2013, Cam ran the program’s very first Cardio Tennis class at Eastcourts Tennis in Kingsford, and Isabelle the first Fitness Circuit in Centennial Park.
 Mood Active was born.

-Since the program’s beginning, Tania Curley (who’s now held roles that include General Manager 2017-2021) and Cameron, have utilised their combined skills in coaching psychology, business, and communications, as well as decades of lived experience using exercise to boost mental health.
-Both are still facilitators and trainers with Mood Active.
+Since the program’s beginning, Tania Curley (who has held roles including General Manager 2017-2021) and Cameron, have utilised their combined skills in coaching psychology, business, and communications, as well as decades of lived experience using exercise to boost mental health.